Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 Working in a special education environment when developing an app for SEN pupils has it's advantages as evidenced earlier in this document by Susan Hynes and in [other projects](https://github.com/davidcalikes/Marvelous-Matching) I have developed.

-I was concious however, that working on a project with feedback coming from the teachers and pupils of just one school would be sub-optimal to say the least.
+I was conscious however, that working on a project with feedback coming from the teachers and pupils of just one school would be sub-optimal to say the least.
 I was determined not to let any bias (positive or negative), influence the design of the application.
 I didn't want the research for MyPSE.ie to be based on people that might just be telling me what I wanted to hear or those who might base their responses to questions on what they thought of me as an individual.

 So I reached out (via telephone) to a local school in my area: St Josephs National School, Kingscourt, and arranged with Christina Meade, a teacher from 'Cairde' (St Joseph's ASD Unit) to arrange a quick telephone survey about MyPSE.ie.